LucaGatt22/PArL-Compiler/README.md

+# documentation CPS2000 Compiler
-dsplit into lexer, astnodes and parser
+The compiler is split into the lexer, astnodes and parser
 lexer: has character categories and using them, identifies the tokens of the code string provided. astnodes contains all the astnodes and the PrintVisitor class with the respective visit node functions
 parser: parses the tokens created by the lexer and creates the AST node objects with the tokens provided by the lexer.